 If you’re living in the Northeast, you’re often stuck dealing with snow storms, traffic congestion and higher tax burdens on average than your compatriots in other parts of the country.

-New Jersey residents pay the highest average tax bill in the entire country.
+It’s New Jersey residents who pay the highest average tax bill in the entire country.
 Delaware, which has the best tax rate in the region, doesn’t compare favorably nationally.
 Its rate is only about $600 less than the state with the worst tax burden in the Southeast.
 First-Staters have one reason to rejoice: They’re one of the few states with no sales tax.

 States included in this region: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia and West Virginia